nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

           if the user keeps forgetting the various commands.

-### Deleting a field from a task
+### Removing a field from a task

 A task in the planner's task list can contain multiple fields.
-Some of these fields can be deleted without deleting the entire task, while other fields are compulsory and cannot be deleted.
+Some of these fields can be removed without deleting the entire task, while other fields are compulsory and cannot be removed.
-- Deletable fields: `Deadline`, `RecurringSchedule`, `Description`, `Tag`, `Duration`
+- Removable fields: `Deadline`, `RecurringSchedule`, `Description`, `Tag`, `Duration`
-- Non-deletable fields: `Title`, `Status`
+- Non-removable fields: `Title`, `Status`

 An example of how a user might use this command is shown in the activity diagram below.